oscar-barlow/CV/ReadMe.md

 * Terraform (HCL)
 * Java

-In addition, I am [AWS](https://aws.amazon.com/) Solution Architect (Associate) and [Snowflake](https://www.snowflake.com/) SnowPro Core certified.
-I'm working on a GCP cert.

 ## Experience

+### Data Practice Lead - Starling Bank
+* Senior engineering role with a remit covering ML governance (ethics, explainability) and ops at Starling
+* Implemented drift detection on ML models in production
+* Created an 'accessible ML' framework to increase the amount of ML happening at Starling
+* Launched ML explainability data science research project
+* Shipped Starling's first entirely cloud-trained models

 ### Tech Lead - Starling Bank
-**November 2021 - present**
+**November 2021 - June 2023**
-* Led problem discovery, technology selection, and implementation for a project to relaunch Starling's data systems.
+* Led problem discovery, technology selection, design and implementation for a project to relaunch Starling's data systems.
 * Shipped a streaming platform to export data to an analytics database with millisecond latency, without impacting source databases.
-* Grew and upskilled data engineering team from 2 to 8 members (including managing external partners).
+* Grew and upskilled data engineering team 4x (including managing external partners).
 * Improved and increased data exploitation by creating a self-serve system for data analysts and scientists

 ### Shared Parental Leave